gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 Other commands, such as `destroy`, work in the same way.

-### Summarizing Terragrunt and TFC/TFE compatibility### Summarizing Terragrunt and TFC/TFE compatibility
+### Summarizing Terragrunt and TFC/TFE compatibility

 By leveraging the features outlined above, you can effectively use Terragrunt with Terraform Cloud (TFC) or Terraform Enterprise (TFE) as a remote backend.
 Terragrunt enables dynamic generation of backend blocks and `tfvars` files, simplifying configuration management.
 Commands like `terragrunt apply-all` operate similarly to non-TFC/TFE workflows by processing module dependencies in sequence and enabling the smooth transfer of outputs between modules.
 Terragrunt takes this approach to ensure efficient and consistent infrastructure management across environments.

 To make this setup work, pre-create workspaces and configure them with the necessary credentials for cloud access.
 Use this setup to seamlessly integrate Terragrunt with TFC/TFE, simplifying infrastructure management and preserving flexibility.